2winsen/climbing-shoes/README.md

 ### Stuff

-- `src/utils.ts` contains proxy url
+- `src/utils.ts` contains proxy function
 - version is visible in dev console

 ### Nice to have